seatable/seatable/Readme.md

 ## Software components

-SeaTable consists of following component
+SeaTable consists of following components

 * dtable-web: The web site for manage tables.
 * dtable-server: Store the tables and provide collaborating feature.